Select Page

 Your lab assignment starts now.
 From here on you should complete the steps the same as outlined in the videos and instructions.
 You will be submitting this when you are done.

-This is the first lab in the Fixed-Width Page series.
+This is the first lab in the Fixed-Width Page series (of four).
 This slideshow will guide you in producing a very basic HTML document.
 Simply follow the directions on each page and once completed you will submit for a grade.
 You should follow the directions exactly but exploration and creativity is highly encouraged.
 Don’t be afraid to make it your own.

 Week 01 Fixed-Width Page (HTML) Lab:

 The first set of labs are directed toward the production of a fixed-width, manually-coded, single web page.
-In this assignment you will write the basic HTML content.
-It will follow the basic structure and at minimum, contain the following:
+In this assignment you will produce a basic HTML document.
+The focus of this assignment is on creating a proper file/folder structure, correct HTML document, and accurate HTML code.
+The site should contain the HTML page structure, headings (h1, h2, h3, etc.), paragraphs, list/table elements, and semantic/formatting tags.

 01 Fixed-Width Page (HTML) Lab